TracecatHQ/tracecat/README.md

 </div>

 *Disclaimer: Tracecat is currently in public alpha.
-If you'd like to use Tracecat in production, please reach out to us in Discord or founders@tracecat.com!*
+If you'd like to use Tracecat in production, please reach out to us on Discord or founders@tracecat.com!*
+*Want to take Tracecat for a spin?
+Try out our [tutorials](https://docs.tracecat.com/quickstart) with [Tracecat Cloud](https://platform.tracecat.com) or [self-hosted](https://docs.tracecat.com/installation).*

 [Tracecat](https://tracecat.com) is an open source automation platform for security teams.
 We're building the features of Tines / Splunk SOAR with: